 We received hundreds of poetry landmark nominations, and we heard from people in all fifty states.
 We are pleased to recognize points on our country's physical landscape-from Maine to Georgia to Montana-that are important to the cultural landscape.

 Sites chosen as landmarks include poets' birthplaces (e.g., Carl Sandburg, Galesburg, IL), poetry museums and libraries (e.g., the Marianne Moore Collection at the Rosenbach Museum and Library, Philadelphia, PA), places of poetic inspiration (e.g., Brooklyn Bridge, Brooklyn, NY), and sites that commemorate poetry (e.g., Berkeley Poetry Walk, Berkeley, CA).

 We tried to identify places where people can literally walk in a poet's footsteps.

 Poets.org has also compiled a list of Poets' Graves.
 Browsable by state, the resource includes nearly a hundred of the nation's most celebrated poets.

 Use these resources as a starting place, or put your own favorite poet on the map.
 Find the landmarks not listed on Poets.org, including statues of poets, bars and restaraunts named after poems or characters—even temporary poetry-related installations and exhibits.

 Let us know what you discover.
-Send an email to email@example.com with suggestions for future landmark features, or for inclusion on the National Poetry Map.
+Send an email to email@example.com with suggestions for future landmark features.